 UNO has long been a recipient of the NSA’s Center of Academic Excellence in Cyber Defense.
 The Cybersecurity program was also recently recognized as one of the “Military Times 10 Best Cybersecurity Programs.”
 Military Times, the leading publication of military-related news for service members and their families, ranked UNO as the nation's top cybersecurity program from a public university, ranked second overall in the country, and the best program in the Midwest.

 Additional coursework will be required to sustain the designation.
 Students who graduate from the undergraduate cybersecurity program will receive a special designation stating that they have completed the CAE-Cyber Operations track in the degree program.
+You can see the curriculum updates to the Cyber Operations track here.

 As our society grows more dependent on technology, it’s more important than ever that we have a committed workforce dedicated to protecting assets against cyberattacks